Maui Film Festival

-The Maui Film Festival is a film festival held annually on the island of Maui, Hawaii.
-It is based at Grand Wailea Resort and includes film premieres, filmmaker panels, special screenings, tributes, award ceremonies, culinary arts celebrations, and private soirees.
+The Maui Film Festival was a film festival founded in 2000 by Barry Rivers and held annually on the island of Maui, Hawaii through 2024.
+It was based at Grand Wailea Resort and included film premieres, filmmaker panels, special screenings, tributes, award ceremonies, culinary arts celebrations, and private soirees.

-Past attendees include Bryan Cranston, Freida Pinto, Connie Britton, and Pierce Brosnan.
+Attendees of the festival through the years included Bryan Cranston, Freida Pinto, Connie Britton, Pierce Brosnan, Clint Eastwood, Claire Danes, Megan Fox, Andrew Garfield, Olivia Wilde, Garrett Hedlund, and filmmaker Jack McCoy.

 History

-The festival was created by current festival director Barry Rivers, who studied Film & Media Arts at University of Massachusetts Amherst.
+The festival was created by current festival director Barry Rivers, who has a doctorate in electronic media arts and studied Film & Media Arts at University of Massachusetts Amherst.

 The festival originated from a weekly screening series that Rivers began in 1997.

-The website has been archived beginning in 1999 and the organization programed film screenings of independent film and world cinema year-round at the Castle Theater at the Maui Arts and Cultural Center in Kahului.

-The festival was first officially held in 2000.
+In 2000, the festival was officially held for the first time.
 In 2001, the festival was held from June 13 through June 17 in Wailea, Hawaii.

-The festival continued to screen films outside official festival dates.
+In 2017, the 18th festival was held in Wailea and Kahului and included more than 30 film screenings.

-During the COVID-19 pandemic in 2020, the Maui Film Festival was delayed.
-The 70 participating films were made available online as the "Speed-of-Light Virtual Cinema" between January 1 through 3rd, 2021.
-Despite the film festival normally being held outdoors, Rivers explained to The Maui News that the festival had lost all its venues during the summer.
-A few films were given in-person, limited screenings.
-The festival donated all money received in film submissions to the Maui Food Bank, resulting in a donation of over $7,000.
+In 2020, during the COVID-19 pandemic, the Maui Film Festival was delayed.
+In January 2021, the 70 participating films were made available online as the Speed-of-Light Virtual Cinema from January 1 through 3.
+The festival donated all money received from the second wave of film submissions to the Maui Food Bank, resulting in a donation of over $7,000.

+In 2022, the in-person festival was held at the Stardust Cinema at the Maui Arts and Cultural Center from July 6 - July 10.
+The Speed-of-Light Virtual Cinema was also available from July 6 - July 31.

-In 2023 the festival was held on June 28 - July 2.
+In 2023, the festival was held on June 28 - July 2.
+The Speed-of-Light Virtual Cinema was also available from July 3 - July 30.
 After the 2023 Hawaii wildfires badly affected Maui and destroyed the village of Lahaina, Rivers and his family donated to and participated in the recovery efforts.

+In 2025, it was announced that the film festival would not continue, making the 2024 Maui Film Festival the last.

 Program

-The festival consists of filmmakers submitting features and shorts which the programmers choose 50 to be screened over the five-day program.
-Certain filmmakers, actors, and actresses receive awards based on who the programmers think best fits the award criteria for that year.
+The festival consisted of filmmakers submitting features and shorts which the programmers chose 50 of to be screened over the five-day program.
+The festival also honored selected filmmakers, actors, and actresses with awards for various criteria within the film industry.

-The festival begins with an Opening Night Twilight Reception at Grand Wailea Resort.
+The festival began with an Opening Night Twilight Reception at Grand Wailea Resort.

 During the 2023 festival, there were 11 local and international film premieres.
 From July 3 to 30, 50 short and feature films were made available to stream online.